mstksg/inCode/copy/entries/machines-3.md

 [part2]: http://blog.jle.im/entry/auto-as-category-applicative-arrow-intro-to-machines

-Here we are going to push the abstraction further to see where it will go by introducing the Kleisli category based on our `Auto` category in order to add effects, making the plain ol' Auto type into something rich and featureful.
-And finally, at the very end, we'll do a short case study on one motivating
-example: arrowized FRP libraries!
+Here we are going to push the abstraction further to see where it will go by introducing mechanisms for adding effects, making the plain ol' Auto type into something rich and featureful.
+And finally, at the very end, we'll do a short case study on one motivating example: arrowized FRP libraries!

 As always, feel free to leave a comment if you have any questions, drop by freenode's *#haskell*, or find me on [twitter][] :)